cashmurb/cashmurb/README.md

 Outside of tech, I take photos, make films, dance a little, and read books - usually with a cat somewhere nearby.

-Right now, I am currently working on:
+Right now, I am working on:
 - A local home assistant with a personal AI agent
 - An anatomical brain-interface page that displays my learnings (kinda like a mini-obsidian) integrated inside my personal website